gbisaga/devops/aws-devops-codebuild.md

-Fully managed build service (like jenkins) - always serverless, pay for usage to complete build
+### Fully managed build service (like jenkins)
+- always serverless, pay for usage to complete build
 - Docker under the hood - reproducible
 - Can provide own docker images
 - Secure
 - Get code from anywhere
 - Build buildspec.yml
+- Notifications
   - Logs to CW logs or S3
   - Metrics to monitor CB statistics
   - CW Events for failed builds, trigger notifications
   - CW Alarms to notify
   - CW Events/Lambda for glue
   - SNS notifications with CB trigger

-Create Build project
+### Create Build project
 - Specify source - can be CodeCommit, S3, github, etc.
 - Specify a branch, tag, or commit
   - So multiple branches requires multiple CodeBuild projects